mariacpitteri/ENS_ML_2024_Python/README.md

 # Machine Learning for Cognitive Sciences: Tutorials & Exam

-This repository contains my tutorials and final exam for the Master's module **Machine Learning for Cognitive Sciences: Principles and Applications** at *École Normale Supérieure (ENS)*.
+This repository contains example tutorials and final exam for the Master's module **Machine Learning for Cognitive Sciences: Principles and Applications** at *École Normale Supérieure (ENS)*.

 The module focused on neural data analysis and introduced computational tools to model and interpret such data using machine learning techniques.